rushtonmd/node-graphicsmagick-kue-aws-imageuploader/README.md

 I had a project where I needed to upload an image, resize it into various sizes, and store it in S3.
 I wanted to create a small sample of something similar so that I can use it again.

-This application uploads an file selected by the user, converts it to 3 different sizes, and saves them all in unique locations on S3.
+This application uploads a file selected by the user, converts it to 3 different sizes, and saves them all in unique locations on S3.

 ## Libraries Used